Market · May 5, 2026 · 14 min read · Y-DRØN

 Hormuz resolution.
 The strait reopens fully — tanker capacity that was earning premiums on Cape rerouting normalizes.
 Earnings drop.
 Late-cycle warning becomes immediate.

 EU ETS expansion.
-The combined cost of EU ETS, FuelEU Maritime, and a possible IMO Net-Zero Framework adds $200–400/mt of fuel cost on European voyages by 2028.
-This compresses margins and accelerates demolition of inefficient older vessels.
+Combined EU ETS, FuelEU Maritime, and a possible IMO Net-Zero Framework add roughly $200–400 per tonne of fuel cost on European voyages by 2028, assuming EUA carbon prices in the €80–90 range and the standard CO₂-to-fuel conversion of ~3.1 t CO₂ per t fuel.

 Three Scenarios for the Next 18 Months